 - Workplace safety

-There are few steps for an effective preventive maintenance plan:
+There are a few steps for an effective preventive maintenance plan:

 - Finding the end purpose (Reduce downtime or repair cost, Increase production rate or asset availability)